C-3TO: Continuous 3D Trajectory Optimization on Neural Euclidean Signed Distance Fields: Introduction

 Aerial robots have become increasingly popular for a wide range of real-world applications due to their ability to perform hazardous tasks more efficiently and, most importantly, more safely than humans \cite{fr21mbzirc}\cite{Ullah2023}.
 Fast trajectory replanning remains a critical area of research, particularly in dynamic and unstructured environments.
 Equally important is maintaining a continuously updated representation of the drone’s surroundings, which is essential for generating continuous, safe, and smooth 3D local trajectories in real time.
 This paper presents a framework for planning a continuous local trajectory on an online, neurally-generated, distance field.

 Chosing an adequate map representation is key.
 Having an efficient calculation of the free space and the direction to the closest obstacle are some of those desirable features for such representation.
 Euclidean Signed Distance Fields (ESDFs) have become increasingly popular as a method for representing and modeling robot surroundings for planning purposes \cite{FIESTA,Oleynikova2016} and present many very useful properties that are desirable for planning: it is continuous, differentiable everywhere except at the cut-locus, its gradient is Lipschitz-continuous everywhere except at the cut-locus, and the norm of its spatial gradient is one \cite{Jones:TVCG2006}.
 Representations of ESDFs are typically based on discrete voxel grids or neural networks.
 Discrete methods for online ESDF representation, such as Voxblox \cite{voxblox_2017}, FIESTA \cite{FIESTA}, and Voxfield \cite{pan2022}, have gained popularity, but require interpolation to produce continuous ESDF values.
 In contrast, neural networks can represent ESDFs in a continuous manner \cite{Ortiz:etal:iSDF2022} .
 HIO-SDF \cite{vasilopoulos_hiosdf_2024} introduced an incremental, online, and global ESDF model represented by a Sinusoidal Representation Neural Network (SIREN) \cite{sitzmann2020implicitneuralrepresentationsperiodic} .
 Compared to iSDF \cite{Ortiz:etal:iSDF2022}, HIO-SDF can capture finer details, producing smoother surfaces and incorporating more geometric information throughout the environment.
+There are other neural approaches such as \cite{maric2024}, where the network learns implicit representations using piecewise polynomial basis functions, or ReDSDF \cite{liu2022}, which uses inductive bias during training to enhance the resulting neural representation.